minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - An Elastic Load Balancer is a managed load balancer
 	- AWS guarantees that it will be working
 	- AWS takes care of upgrades, maintenance, high availability
-	- AWS provides only a few configuration
+	- AWS provides only a few configuration knobs

+- It costs less to setup your own load balancer but it will be a lot more effort on your end

+- It is intergrat